rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export { sequelize };
 {{< /highlight >}}

-In the same file, you can physically associate all your models with each other for exposing them afterward to your application as data access layer (models) to your database.
+In the same file, you can physically associate all your models with each other to expose them to your application as data access layer (models) for the database.

 {{< highlight javascript "hl_lines=12 13 14 15 17 18 19 20 21 25" >}}
 import Sequelize from 'sequelize';